Bit-Flare/Worldforge/System Doc.md

 #### Monsterology
 When players need to roll to figure out the non-human foe they're facing.
 Overlap is common between the skills

-Lore - mythical monsters
+- Lore: mythical monsters
-Arcana - magical monsters
+- Arcana: magical monsters
-Nature - beasts and natural monsters
+- Nature: beasts and natural monsters

 ## Fate Ladder
 | Value | Shifts    |